Kids deserve to be taught.

 Like most people, we have always lived on a tight budget, and taking the family to the snow was a real treat for us.
 We could only afford to stay for 5 days and we wanted to get the most out of them.

-I wanted to learn how to ski, and as the whole snow thing was new to me, so I booked some equipment and some lessons.
+I wanted to learn how to ski.
+Yet, the whole snow thing was new to me, so I booked some equipment and some lessons.
 While the lessons were expensive, given our tight timeframe, I thought that it was a worthy investment.

 After many false starts, we got up there – and we certainly ploughed down, but I don’t think it was the way we were meant to.
 We repeated this the second time, and to our relief, our instructor met us at the bottom.
 Hoping for a few words of wisdom, I was disappointed (and a bit angry) when all she said was – sorry times up, that’s it for today’s lesson.